luis-cj/data-science-retail-market-madrid/report.md

 #### Exhibit 4.2

-There are many properties that are still not taking the advantage of the sports events nearby, represented by blue and yellow dots.
+There are many properties that are still not taking the advantage of the sports events nearby (Wanda Metropolitano stadium), represented by blue and yellow dots.

 <p align="center">
   <img width="1182" height="756" src="https://github.com/luis-cj/data-science-retail-market-madrid/blob/main/images/insight_4_2.PNG">